AngrySoundTech/SignCipher/README.md

-# SignPad
+# SignCipher

-Encrypt the contents of a sign in minecraft with a One Time Pad
+Encrypt the contents of a sign in minecraft

 ## Developing / Compiling
 1. `gradle [setupDevWorkspace|setupDecompWorkspace] [eclipse|idea]`